Keep reading to discover:

 Additionally, many of the natural products on the market today don’t create a luxurious, creamy, rich lather.

-The ingredients in my Shampoo and Revitalizing Conditioner are completely natural and of the highest quality available.
+The ingredients in my Shampoo and Revitalizing Conditioner are made using the highest quality available.
 Aside from water, here’s a breakdown of what’s in each product...

 |Botanical extract of chamomile: Helps restore your hair’s shine and brings out its natural highlights.
 In fact, regular use can strengthen your hair and even help prevent split ends and breakages.